MoonLoaf/performance_aware_space_shooter/README.md

-main referring to the game loop which deals with all runtime logic of the game, including: render updating movement checking collisions and all other events
+main referring to the game loop which deals with all runtime logic of the game, including: render updating movement checking collisions and all other events.

-game update seems surprisingly performant already, probably because of the lightweight nature of the program
+game update seems surprisingly performant already, probably because of the lightweight nature of the program.

-Looking further into render I can see the functions that eat the most performance create_texture_from_surface() TextureManager::get_texture()
+Looking further into render I can see the functions that eat the most performance: create_texture_from_surface() TextureManager::get_texture()